 '''

-(define-type BinaryTree(U BinaryTreeLeaf BinaryTreeNode))
+(define-type BinaryTree (U BinaryTreeLeaf BinaryTreeNode))

 (define-type BinaryTreeLeaf Number)

 (define-type BinaryTreeNode (Pair BinaryTree BinaryTree))

 '''

-Recursive types can also be created anonymously without the use of define-type using the Rec type constructor.
 Of course, all recursive types must pass the contractivity check.
 In other words, types which directly refer to themselves are not permitted.
 They must be used as arguments to productive type constructors, such as Listof and Pairof.
 For example, of the following definitions, only the last is legal.